 Submitted by Jessy from Planet Pilgrims

 Nothing is less true, wild animals are WILD.
-They find their own food so there's really no incentive for them to come and greet us and listen to our whistles, clicking of our tong or calling them by name.
-These scenes often became quite hilarious as I had to deal with them a lot when I was tour guiding throughout safaris.
+They find their own food so there’s really no incentive for them to come and greet us and listen to our whistles, clicking of our tong or calling them by name.
+These scenes often became quite hilarious as I had to deal with them a lot when I was tour guiding throughout African on safari.

 Don’t leave food unattended on an African Safari